esmg-mx/esmg-mx.github.io/_pages/profiles/HuongLe.md

 # About me

-Currently, I am finishing my PhD at the National Autonomous University of Mexico, Mexico.
-The title of my doctoral thesis is "Copula-based modeling for petrophysical property prediction using seismic attributes as secondary variables".
+Currently, I am a visiting scholar in the Department of Geology and Geophysics at the University of Wyoming.
+I obtained my doctorate degree in Applied Geostatistics in the Graduate Program in Earth Sciences at the National Autonomous University of Mexico, Mexico.
+The title of my doctoral thesis is ”Copula-based modeling for petrophysical property prediction using seismic attributes as secondary variables”.
+My main research interest is developing copula-based linear and nonlinear dependency relationship models for spatial stochastic simulations of natural phenomena in Earth Sciences.

+Firstly, my professional qualification has been considerably acquired by studying around the world.
+In particular, I was the highest grade freshman in the Faculty of Geology at Hanoi University of Geology and Mining, and I won the bronze medal at the National Student Mathematics Olympiad in Vietnam.
+I obtained a Bachelor degree with distinction as the most outstanding foreign student of the University in Cuba.
+I obtained my doctorate degree with the Honorable Mention in Mexico.
+Currently, I am a visiting scholar in USA and collaborating with Dr. Dario Grana in conducting research on Bayesian and geostatistical inversion.
+I have also enrolled in a wide range of courses and conferences in Statistics, Geophysics, Geology, Geosciences and Earth Sciences in Vietnam, Cuba, Mexico, and USA.

+I have more than 5-years of pertinent experience conducting research in Applied Geostatistics in Earth Sciences.
+For example, since 2016 I have been working as an assistant to my tutor in his research projects at the Mexican Institute of Petroleum, Mexico.
+On the other hand, I was doing PhD projects which focus on the application of the copula-based dependency pattern recognition models for petrophysical property prediction using elastic seismic attributes as secondary variables.

 Main Research Interests:
 - Geostatistical (spatial stochastic) simulation based on copulas and global optimization methods (simulated annealing, differential evolution).